wp-plugins/flyzoo/readme.txt

 = Can I suggest a feature?  =

 Sure, we are in Beta now.
-We love feedbacks so let's get in touch!
+We love feedbacks so let's keep in touch!

 == Changelog ==